benurwin/airtable_pg_sync/README.md

 When testing this library for your use case the [ngrok](https://ngrok.com/) service is very useful.
 It allows you to listen for requests sent over the internet to your PC (ie the webhook POST requests).

-For deployment it is recommended that you run the library in an AWS EC2 type service.
-A t2.micro instance should suffice.
+For deployment, it is recommended that you run the library in an AWS EC2 or ECS type service.
+When using reduced memory mode, an instance with 0.25 vCPU and 0.5 GB of memory will be sufficient.
+WHen not using reduced memory mode, the instance size will depend on the size of your data set.

 ## Bugs, Feature Requests, and Contributions